Outdoor fireplaces are hot right now. You already know why they are so attractive, but a closer look reveals benefits you may not have considered.

 Something about sitting around the fire with your family or friends is very calming.
 Whether you are roasting marshmallows or watching the glowing embers, fire draws people to observe.
 Conversation seems to flow freely with crackling in the background.

-According to NAHB, homes with an added fireplace have an increased value of $10,000.
+According to NAHB, homes with an added outdoor fireplace have an increased value of $10,000.